chrissimpkins/naked-docs/_build/html/_sources/toolshed_overview.txt

 **C Module Import**: ``Naked.toolshed.c.casts``

 The casts module includes functions that cast built-in Python types to Naked type extensions.
+This allows you to use the same type casting syntax that Python uses for the built-in types (e.g. the Python str() is xstr() for the Naked XString() type).

 Documentation: coming soon...